jim-easterbrook/Photini/src/doc/manual/ownership_metadata.rst

 .. image:: ../images/screenshot_203.png

 The ``Apply template`` button copies the template data to all the selected images, setting the correct year in the ``Copyright Notice``.
+If you want to clear any of the images' existing ownership data when the template is applied, then set the corresponding template field to a single space.
 You can then add more information, or edit the existing information, in the usual way.

 More information about the data fields